-Mark D. Ein has served as our Chairman, Chief Executive Officer, and Director since our inception.
+Mr. Ein served as Chairman, Chief Executive Officer and a member of the board of directors of Capitol Investment Corp.
+IV from inception until the completion of the business combination with Nesco and since such time has served as Nesco’s Vice Chairman.
 Mr. Ein is an investor, entrepreneur and philanthropist, who has created, acquired, invested in and built a series of growth companies across a diverse set of industries over the course of his 25-year career.
 During this time, Mr. Ein has been involved in the founding or early stages of six companies that have been worth over one billion dollars and has led over $1.5 billion of private equity, venture capital and public company investments.

 Mr. Ein was the Chairman and CEO of Capitol I, II and III.
 In June 2017, Capitol III merged with Cision (NYSE:CISN), the leading provider of cloud-based software for the communications and PR industries, and Mr. Ein became its Vice-Chairman.
 He is also currently Chairman of the Board of Lindblad Expeditions (NASDAQ:LIND), a global leader in marine expedition travel and a private sector thought leader on environmental conservation, that merged in July 2015 with Capitol II.
 From 2009 until 2015, Mr. Ein was the Vice-Chairman and Co-Founder of Two Harbors Investment Corp (NYSE:TWO), one of the largest residential mortgage REITs that today has a market capitalization of approximately $4.0 billion and that was formed through a merger with Capitol I.